Table of Contents

 Why is the vitreous humor important?

 This clear fluid is located between the front part of the eye and the retina.
-Unlike the aqueous humor, there is a set amount of liquid that is clear enough to let your eye see.
 It does not become replenished if some is lost.
+It plays a more important role in the early years of life, providing structure to the eye and protecting the retina.

 Anything that gets stuck in the vitreous humor must be removed using surgical procedures.